wistia/wistia-open-docs/_posts/responsive-design.md

       ... wistia embed ...
     </div>

-This styles will override the responsive widths and heights we set on the video elements.
+This style will override the responsive widths and heights we set on the video elements.

 BAD: